heythisisgordon/SyntheticErrandsScheduler-v3/docs/ux_overview.md

     - Clear display of assigned errands with their start and end times
     - Indication of travel times between errands
     - Easy-to-read format for quick analysis of individual contractor workloads
-    - Direct implementation of code values allows verificatin of code functions
+    - Direct implementation of code values allows verification of code functions

 - Greedy Schedule Visualization: Provides a detailed visualization of the greedy schedule solution.
   - Features of the visualizer include: